Macedon

 Macedon features high concentrations of family households, with a lower-than-average median household size

 Family households constitute 80.8% of all households, including 39.0% couples with children, 34.7% couples without children, and 6.9% single parent families.
-Non-family households comprise the remaining 19.2%, with lone person households at 17.4% and group households comprising 1.6%.
-The median household size is 2.7 people, smaller than Greater Melbourne's average of 2.8.
+Non-family households comprise the remaining 19.2%, with lone person households at 17.4% and group households making up 1.6% of the total.
+The median household size is 2.7 people, which is smaller than the Greater Melbourne average of 2.8.

 Frequently Asked Questions - Households